-Next up is Northwest Registered Agent, a company that offers more of a premium registered agent service in Arizona.
-Northwest no longer provides free mail forwarding service with its registered agent offering, which used to be a cornerstone of its service.
+Next up is Northwest Registered Agent, a company that offers personalized customer support.
+Northwest no longer provides free mail forwarding service with its statutory agent offering, which used to be a cornerstone of its service.
 However, it still has plenty of advantages.

 How does Northwest Registered Agent stack up to the competition?